Akhil508/Licence-Plate-Detection/README.md

 # Licence-Plate-Detection
+Detecting licence plate and
-reading the data using pytesseract
+Reading the data using pytesseract

 install pytesseract from
 https://tesseract-ocr.github.io/tessdoc/Home.html